roses in flower

 Greenhouse

-• Wash greenhouse glazing inside and out to let in as much light as possible
+• Clean greenhouse glazing to let in as much light as possible;

 Garden maintenance